auerswal/pubcloud2020/ex1-reqs/README.md

 The exercise contains a list of questions.
 Answers to those describe the requirements for the public cloud deployment.

+I try to keep the requirements independent from actual implementations.
+For example, instead of proscribing use of HTTPS and two-factor authentication in order to change web site content, the requirement is that only authorized personnel may change web content.

 ### What services should the public cloud deployment offer to the customers?